abhi1818sonu-coder/Predictive_Project_2/README.md

 ---

 # 🎓 Course Details

-Predictive Analytics
+- Course: Predictive Analytics

 ---

 # 📌 Project Overview

-This project focuses on detecting and classifying mental health status from social media text using Natural Language Processing (NLP) and Machine Learning techniques.
+This project focuses on detecting and classifying mental health status from textual social media/movie review data using Natural Language Processing (NLP) and Machine Learning techniques.

-The system analyzes textual data and predicts whether the mental health condition reflected in the text belongs to:
+The system analyzes textual input and predicts whether the mental health condition reflected in the text belongs to:

 - Normal
 - Depression

-The project demonstrates the complete machine learning workflow including:
+The project demonstrates the complete machine learning pipeline including:
 - Data preprocessing
 - Exploratory Data Analysis (EDA)
-- Feature extraction
+- Feature extraction using TF-IDF
-- Model training
+- Machine learning model training
 - Model evaluation
-- Deployment preparation
+- Model saving and deployment preparation

 ---

 # 🎯 Objectives

-- To preprocess and clean textual social media data
+- To preprocess and clean textual data
 - To perform exploratory data analysis on text data
 - To extract meaningful numerical features using TF-IDF
-- To train machine learning models for classification
+- To train machine learning classification models
 - To compare model performance using evaluation metrics
-- To prepare the project for deployment using Streamlit
+- To save trained models for deployment

 ---

 # 💡 Problem Statement

-Mental health issues are increasingly reflected in online social media conversations.
-Identifying depressive patterns manually from large amounts of text data is difficult and time-consuming.
+Mental health-related emotions and sentiments are increasingly reflected in online text data.
+Manual analysis of such large-scale textual content is difficult and time-consuming.

-This project aims to build an NLP-based machine learning system capable of automatically classifying mental health status from textual data.
+This project aims to develop an NLP-based machine learning system capable of automatically classifying mental health-related sentiment from text.

 ---

 # 📂 Dataset Description

 ## Dataset Used

-- IMDB Dataset
+- IMDB Movie Review Dataset

 ## Dataset Features